MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/PowerShell-Core-Support.md

 PowerShell Core is released under the [MIT license][].
 Under this license, and in the absence of a paid support agreement, users are limited to [community support][].
-With community support, Microsoft makes no guaranteese of responsiveness or fixes.
+With community support, Microsoft makes no guarantees of responsiveness or fixes.

 ## Windows PowerShell Module